chisui/dakka/thesis/main.md

 I demonstrated that it is possible to create an Actor framework in Haskell that is capable of expressing many constraints about it's hierarchy and the capabilities of the Actors in it, using the type system.
 The created framework allows a wide range of properties of actors to be expressed and reasoned about at compile time.
-Through the `Capabilities` mechanism and the fact that Actors defined in the framework can be run again multiple backends it is also extensible.
+Through the `Capabilities` mechanism and the fact that Actors defined in the framework can be run against multiple backends it is also extensible.
-To test Actors the just have to be run against a testing backend.
+To test Actors they just have to be run against a testing backend.
 If the provided testing backend isn't sufficient it can be augmented with additional capabilities by implementing appropriate type classes or using newtypes.

 ## Dependent types in Haskell

 Dependent types are a powerful tool in Haskell.
-Unfortunately their usability is somewhat limited since they are not supported natively.
+Unfortunately their usability is somewhat limited since the language support for them is also limited.
 The lack of native support does not make its use impossible but prevalent usage cumbersome.
 Promotion of values to types and demotion from types to values has to be done manually.
-For promotion and demotion there is the library *singletons*, which is written by the author of the `TypeInType` language extension, that is central to dependent types in Haskell.
-The *singletons* way to promote functions, by generating corresponding type families for them but debugging these generated type families is hard.
-When there is an error in the types GHC either just has the names of the generated type families, that are not very informative or there is just a statement that two types do not unify without a information on how GHC got those two types.
-These debugging problems make the usage of the *singletons* library and dependent types in general tedious for library authors.
-The effects are even worse for users of libraries that heavily leverage *singletons* that do not have a good understanding of that library or dependent types since they might get the same kind of cryptic errors unless the library author takes extra steps and exports special interface types that produce more readable errors.
+The *singletons*, that aims to aleviate this problem, is easy enough to use but produces hard to debug type expressions.
 As a result of this I opted to reduce the usage of dependent types in my code and do without the *singletons* library altogether.
 Even though they are not dependent types many of the more advanced type-level-computation features Haskell provides were useful.
+Dependent typing in Haskell definetly requires better native support before it can be widely be adopted.

 ## Cloud Haskell

-Since most of the effort went into creating a typed interface rather then the actual execution of it I can't comment on how cloud haskell actually performs as a backend for the created interface.
+Since most of the effort went into creating a typed interface rather then its actual execution, I can't comment on how cloud haskell actually performs as a backend for the created interface.

-Big parts of the backend for the created API were implemented for cloud-haskell.
-The implementation was very straight forward for the most part since cloud haskell provides similar primitives to the API itself.
+The implementation was very straightforward for the most part since cloud haskell provides similar primitives to the API itself.
 Parts that required the serialization of polymorphic values were not that easily implemented.
 The cloud-haskell paper[@paper-thitc] outlines that there should ultimately be a GHC native support for static values.
 Until then writing generic code that may serialize arbitrary data is forced to perform a great deal of type level computation.